simp/simp-doc/docs/user_guide/HOWTO/Control_Repo.rst

       $ git commit -m 'Initial dev1 environment'

 #.
-Push the branch to your control_repo
+Push the branch to your control repository:

    .. code-block:: bash